 Does your company already host a charitable activity?
-Nominate St. Baldrick’s as the beneficiary.
+Help #GiveKidsALifetime: Nominate St. Baldrick’s as the beneficiary.

 If you’re looking for a great way to engage employees or colleagues, host a company-wide virtual head-shaving event!
 Everyone can participate, even those who don’t shave.
 Or join an existing event as a company team, to put the “fun” in fundraising.
 It’s a truly rewarding experience.

 If head-shaving is not your thing, then Do What You Want.
-Get creative with your colleagues and host a virtual fundraiser like, walk/run, bike-a-thon, online auction, or streaming talent show.
+Get creative with your colleagues and host a virtual fundraiser like a walk/run, bike-a-thon, online auction, or charity stream team on Tiltify.
 The sky is the limit!
-You really can Do What You Want to make a difference.

 Join us today and #GiveKidsALifetime!